Personal Representative (CSRT)

-The Personal Representative is an officer who serves before the Combatant Status Review Tribunals, convened for the captives the United States holds in extrajudicial detention in the Guantanamo Bay detention camps, in Cuba.
+The Personal Representative is an officer of rank O-4 or above, who serves before the Combatant Status Review Tribunals, convened for the captives the United States holds in extrajudicial detention in the Guantanamo Bay detention camps, in Cuba.

 History of the Tribunals

 Initially United States President George W. Bush asserted that captives taken during the "Global War on Terror":